The 4th Schauerman Digital Art Prize goes to Jan Frith for her interactive storytelling sewing machine ‘Sewing Memories’.

 ‘No 12 The Uncanny’ is not a photograph – it is a 3-D scan with millions of points of data.
 The work is made using laser technology – a LiDAR scanner.
 A laser pulse is sent out of a transmitter and the light particles are scattered back to the receiver creating a 3D digital replica of the space.
 In the case of Uncanny, the scanner was moved through a lava tunnel under an Auckland street and then on the surface above it and finally, the two scans were connected.
 Colour has been sourced using traditional photographic processes and mapped onto each individual point of data.

 Chirag Jindal lives and works in New Zealand.
-He has sent the following statement :

-“As a debut project, the work follows many long periods of experimenting, indecision and risk.
+On winning the prize: “As a debut project, the work follows many long periods of experimenting, indecision and risk.
 It’s a privilege to have it be given recognition and a platform for outreach and exposure – especially amongst such talented peers.
 Naturally, I want to thank the London Group for hosting the exhibition, and supporting the progression of digital media as an art form.”

 Sandra Crisp – 2017 / ‘remote_city (skygardens_towers)’ / video